Jfortin1/RAVEL/README.md

 seg <- fast(img)

 ```
-The image `seg` contains the segmentation labels `0,1,2` and `3` referring to Background, CSF, GM and WM respectively.
+The image `seg` contains the segmentation labels `0,1,2` and `3` referring to Background, CSF, GM and WM voxels respectively.